Rwanda Birding Tours Safaris, Guided Birding Holidays

 Nyungwe Forest National Park: This is a tropical montane rainforest home to 322 bird species and as well 13 primate species.
 The forest offers the safest chances to see the Red-collared Babbler.

-Other bird species in Nyungwe forest include the Rwenzori Turaco, Purple Breasted Sunbirds, Handsome Francolin, Grauer’s Swamp Warbler, Neumann’s Warbler, Rwenzori Nightjar and many more.
+Other bird species in the Nyungwe forest include the Rwenzori Turaco, Purple Breasted Sunbirds, Handsome Francolin, Grauer’s Swamp Warbler, Neumann’s Warbler, Rwenzori Nightjar, and many more.

-Rarest birds of Nyungwe forest include the Congo Bay owl, Shelley’s Crimsonwing and Albertine Owlet.
+Rarest birds of the Nyungwe forest include the Congo Bay Owl, Shelley’s Crimsonwing, and Albertine Owlet.

 490 bird species have been identified within Akagera National Park.